jprillo/flamingoagency2021/src/pages/services/web-development.md

 ---

-## Custom Website Development
 At Formal Flamingo, we create tailored websites that cater to your business's unique needs.
 Our team of skilled developers in Palm Bay, Florida, ensures that your website is visually appealing, user-friendly, and fully responsive across all devices.
 We work closely with you to understand your goals and transform your ideas into a stunning digital presence.
+## E-commerce Solutions
-H2: E-commerce Solutions Our e-commerce development services are designed to help your business succeed in the online marketplace.
+Our e-commerce development services are designed to help your business succeed in the online marketplace.
 We build custom e-commerce platforms that provide seamless shopping experiences for your customers, with features like secure payment gateways, product management, and inventory tracking.
 Our e-commerce solutions help you attract more customers, increase sales, and grow your business.

 ## Web Application Development
 Formal Flamingo can turn your ideas into powerful web applications that streamline your business processes, improve efficiency, and enhance user experience.
 Whether you need a custom CRM, project management system, or an internal communication tool, our web application development services can help you achieve your goals.